davimarinho01/intel-news-feed-dashboard/reports/test.md

 This cyber intelligence report aggregates critical, filtered news from a curated list of trusted security websites and publications.

 ## Executive Summary
-Below is a quantitative view of high-priority news targeting specified monitoring indicators.
+This section provides a high-level overview of high-priority cybersecurity news matching our target monitoring criteria.

 | Metric | Value |
 | :--- | :--- |